- How do I look to the future and predict the type of communications support I will need?

 - How will technology impact the business operations and bottom line?

 - What type of security and at what depth will it be needed for different applications?

-In addition, you’ll need to understand nuances of telecom development including:
+In addition, you'll need to understand the nuances of telecom strategy development including:

 - Public carrier versus private networks

-- Which frequencies are better suited for the different types of communications required by your future smart grid elements
+- What frequencies are better suited for the different types of communications required by your future network elements